ISISComputingGroup/ibex_developers_manual/Deployment-on-an-Instrument-Control-PC.md

 - You might find it convenient to create a desktop shortcut to use to launch the IBEX client.

+- If releasing to an instrument record the release to the instrument (add to list in [Instrument Releases](https://github.com/ISISComputingGroup/IBEX/wiki#instrument-information))

+- Make sure these [tests are performed](client-release-tests), these are items we have missed in the past.

 ## Start the Instrument